WeblateOrg/weblate/docs/admin/continuous.rst

 :setting:`PRE_COMMIT_SCRIPTS` configuration variable.
 Then you can enable them at :ref:`component` configuration as :guilabel:`Pre commit script`.

-The hook script is executed using system() call, so it is evaluated in a shell.
 It is passed single parameter consisting of file name of current translation.

 The script can also generate additional file to be included in the commit.
 This